zcorpan/html-parser-book/manuscript/parser.md

 When seeing a `script` start tag, the tree builder switches the tokenizer's state to the *script data state*, and changes the insertion mode to "text" (which is also used for RAWTEXT and RCDATA elements).

 When seeing the `script` end tag, the tree builder executes the script.
 The details of how this works is… complicated.
-See the *document.write()* section under *Scripting*.
+See the {% ref "parser", "`document.write()`" %} section.

 The parser will not continue parsing until the script has been downloaded (if applicable) and executed, and also until pending stylesheets have been loaded.
-See *Blocking the parser* section under *Scripting*.
+See the {% ref "parser", "Blocking the parser" %} section.

 But, if we ignore those things, then handling of the `script` end tag is easy.
 The `script` element is popped off the stack of open elements, and the insertion mode is switched back to what it was before entering the "text" insertion mode.